Sevanbbx/SevanIM/README.md

 - 👋 Hi, I’m @SevanIM (Sevan Shahnazaryan)
 - 👀 I’m a Software Developer
-- 🌱 I’m currently looking for a job.
 - 📫 How to reach me sevanbbx@gmail.com

 <!---